 OnePlus 8T Cyberpunk 2077 Limited Edition

 After teasing the device a while ago, OnePlus finally launched the OnePlus 8T Cyberpunk 2077 Limited Edition in collaboration with CD Projekt Red.
-OnePlus has themed the special edition device to match the color scheme and design palette of the highly-anticipated game, and used the neon yellow Cyberpunk color to highlight the phone’s edges and buttons.
+OnePlus has themed the special edition device to match the color scheme and design palette of the AAA video game, and used the neon yellow Cyberpunk color to highlight the phone’s edges and buttons.

-OnePlus has also added two new camera filters and Cyberpunk 2077 music is used for ringtones and alters.
+OnePlus has also added two new camera filters and Cyberpunk 2077 music is used for ringtones and alerts.
 You also get exciting extras in the box, including a case that lights up and a phone user manual that doubles as a poster.

 Things remain the same in terms of specifications, though.
 The special edition phone also has the Snapdragon 865 processor, backed by 12GB of RAM and 256GB of storage.